Jalapeno Plant Care: How to Grow and Care for Jalapenos

 Sharing is caring!

-This article is about jalapeno plant care and it touches on all aspects of growing and caring for a jalapeno chili.
 The jalapeno pepper is one of the easiest and fastest-growing peppers that you can have in your home.

 Growing Jalapeno indoors

-Plant 2 to 3 seeds of jalapeno at a depth of about ½ cm in seed trays filled with a pre-moistured seed starter soil and cover lightly with soil.
-You should do this indoors and at about eight to 10 weeks before your last frost date.
-This gives the plants enough time to grow and mature before the end of the growing season.
-It also helps at maximizing yields.
+Plant 2 to 3 jalapeno seeds at a depth of about ½ cm in seed trays filled with a pre-moistured seed starter soil and cover lightly with soil.
+You should do this indoors about eight to ten weeks before your last frost date.

-Depending on the age and condition of the seeds, and the soil condition, it will take approximately 2 to 3 weeks for your jalapeno seeds to germinate.
-Once they have sprouted, place the seedling trays in a sunny spot and use grow lights whenever necessary to give your jalapeno seedlings at least 12 to 16 hours of light a day.
+Once they have sprouted, place the seedling trays in a sunny spot and use grow lights whenever necessary to give your jalapeno seedlings at least 12 to 16 hours of sunlight daily.

-1. Use a suitable potting mix for growing jalapeno
+1. Use a suitable potting mix

-Therefore, should you go for a ready-made potting mix, check that it’s a good draining balanced organic potting mix with perlite for improved drainage.
-Alternatively, prepare a homemade potting mix for your jalapenos.
+Therefore, if you choose a ready-made potting mix, check that it’s a properly draining, balanced organic potting mix with perlite for improved drainage.

 To do this, you need to purchase some fine-grade fir bark (usually marketed as fine orchid bark) at your local garden center and mix it with regular potting soil.
 The bark lessens soil compaction and promotes air circulation while the soil retains moisture.